knpuniversity/javascript/knpu/ep4-reactjs/form-submit.md

 ## Reading the Form Data

 Next question!
 How can we read the values from our fields?
-Look at the form in `RepLogs`: there's the select element and... the textarea.
+Look at the form in `RepLogs`: there's the select element and... the text area.
 Check it out: it has a *name* attribute: `reps`.
 We can use that and normal, boring JavaScript to find that field and get its value.